tildeclub/site/wiki/source/irc.md

 ## irc

-we're members of the [tildeverse](https://tildeverse.org) which we do have a channel on.
-We have changed our main channel to the [Newnet IRC Network](https://newnet.net). the official channel for ~club is `#club`. on both networks.
+Our main channel is on the [Newnet IRC Network](https://newnet.net). the official channel for ~club is `#club`.
 Stop by and say hello!

 run `chat` to open [weechat](https://weechat.org) auto-connected to our irc server. try launching [tmux](tmux.html), [byobu](https://superuser.com/a/423397)